Katsusan/MIT6.828/lab1/lec1_notes.md

 from the disk and transfers control to it.

 ***[Exercise 2]***
-use `si` to trace into ROM BIOS for a few instructions and gusess what it may be doing.
+use `si` to trace into ROM BIOS for a few instructions and guesses what it may be doing.

 term1: make qemu-nox-gdb
 term2: make gdb